AnicetNgrt/flore1/README.md

 ### <a name="refresh-feed"></a> feed [method](#methods)
 ##### - Description:
 Adds a `(function, *args, **kwargs)` tuple to the Refresh's execution [stack](#refresh.stack).
-In other words, it asks the Refresh to call `function(*args, **kwargs)` every time its [do](#refresh-do) method is called, to add its execution time to the total execution latency, and, only if `sync = True` to sync its execution rate with the Refresh's execution latency goal.
+In other words, it asks the Refresh to call `function(*args, **kwargs)` every time its [do](#refresh-do) method is called, to add its execution time to the total execution latency, and, only if `function.sync = True` to sync its execution rate with the Refresh's execution latency goal.
 ##### - Prototype:
 ```python